hashgraph/hedera-services/platform-sdk/docs/proposals/metric-labels/README.md

 Today the metrics module only supports the definition of metrics without adding custom labels.
 While each metric has a hardcoded category, name, and nodeId no other custom information can be added.
-This proposal suggests adding a new concept called "metric labels" to the metrics module and migrate the `category`, `name`, and `nodeId` information to labels.
+This proposal suggests adding a new concept called "metric labels" to the metrics module and migrate the `nodeId` information to a label.
-While the category and name are defined as String values the nodeId is a class called `NodeId`.
 By doing so the metrics module becomes more flexible and can be used 100% independent of the platform module since it does not depend on the platform module's `nodeId` anymore.